The first argument of every actor is its provisions

 state

-state is a container that an actor can use to persist data outside of the actor system.
+is a container that an actor can use to persist data outside of the actor system.
 It can contain any type of data, and is fully encapsulated to a single actor instance.
 An actor should set a default value for their state, and is then free to mutate it throughout its lifecycle.
-The updated state should be yielded out from the actor, so that it can be saved.
+The updated state should be yield

 function* StatefulActor({